Last Updated on April 14, 2025

 Motivation

-The title of this project pays tribute to one of such methods, based on Freinet’s pedagogy, the “We Want to Do” (“Queremos Fazer”) item of a Wall Journal posted in each classroom, where children were incited to propose extra-curricular activities to the class, through writing or drawing, that were discussed collectively in meetings held on a weekly basis.
+One of such methods is a wall journal, based on Freinet’s pedagogy, posted in each classroom, where children were incited to propose extra-curricular activities to the class, through writing or drawing, that were discussed collectively in meetings held on a weekly basis.

-Another example has been our immersion in the storytelling of fantastical, moral rich tales, first with story listening sessions in class and then with our embodiment in these stories’ universes, in our time and spaces, through educational activities that were not only related to them but that made us feel in the middle of them.
+Another is our immersion in fantasy universes, first with story listening sessions in class and then with our embodiment in these stories’ universes, in our time and spaces, through educational activities that were not only related to them but that made us feel in the middle of them.

-I recall with affection the thrill of seeking for clues in the neighbourhood of our school to unriddle the mysterious existence of King Arthur, from being read the trilogy of Michel Rio, and I have the landscape of Earthsea as a place where school sometimes travelled to, from the tales of Ursula K. Le Guin.
+I recall with affection the thrill of hunting for clues in the neighbourhood of our school to unlock the secrets of King Arthur and the Round Table, from being read the trilogy of Michel Rio, and I have the landscape of Earthsea as a place where school sometimes travelled to, from the tales of Ursula K. Le Guin.

-I envision a possibility to make this experience reach more children by empowering caregivers as storytellers and providing them with a framework for role play that binds informal learning activities and formal education goals with fantastical narratives where children are protagonists.
+I envision a possibility to make this experience reach more children by empowering caregivers as storytellers and providing them with a framework for role play that binds informal learning activities and children’s development goals with fantastical narratives where children are protagonists.

-I trust that such a platform may contribute to level the engagement of children and their families in their informal learning out of school and, with that, help mitigate educational inequalities.
-For so, and to assess this contribution, it is considered fundamental to co-design this platform with a broad sample of educational contexts.
+I trust that such a platform may contribute to level the engagement of children and their families in their informal learning out-of-school and, with that, help mitigate educational inequalities.
+For so, and to assess this contribution, it is considered fundamental to co-design this platform with a diverse sample of educational contexts.

 — Pedro Silva Ferreira, Proponent Researcher